Sonbul001/Click/README.md

 # Click
-A web engineering practice project using HTML5, CSS3, JS, PHP and MYSQL
+A tech ecommerce website developed using HTML, CSS and PHP